Aspidodiadema jacobyi: Biology

 Little was known about the reproductive biology of deep-water sea urchins, therefore a study was undertaken using Aspidodiadema jacobyi as a model.
 This species is dioecious with individuals being either male or female.
 Mature individuals were gathered during the spring on a number of occasions spanning several years.
 They were collected in the Bahamas by suction at depths of 500 to 750 m and were kept in containers in the laboratory.
 Attempts were made to initiate spawning but these were successful on only two occasions.
 The eggs measured 94–100μm and had a yolk so that newly hatched larvae do not need to feed at first.
 It was suggested that in the open sea this would allow the larvae to disperse in ocean currents, surviving in cold waters where little food is available.
-Alternatively, another study found that the eggs are surrounded by mucous through which the sperm, which have unusually elongated heads, must penetrate.
+Alternatively, another study found that the eggs are surrounded by mucus through which the sperm, which have unusually elongated heads, must penetrate.
 The eggs clump together and may adhere in a viscous mass to the adult's spines and be brooded there.
 The sperm also form a mucous mass, and it may be that a form of pseudo-copulation takes place with the pressing together of the gamete masses of adjacent individuals.

 In the laboratory, embryos developed over a period of 5 months into echinopluteus larvae measuring over 3000μm which were fed on unicellular algae.
 During their early stages the larvae developed 2 and then 4 larval arms before the mouth developed at about 11 days.
 Three further pairs of long arms developed over the next 30 days, after which a posterior process and a ciliated ring appeared successively.
 At 75 days a rudimentary echinus appeared and at 116 days, podia were apparent.
 None of the larvae completed metamorphosis into a juvenile and it was suggested that this may have been because the process needed to be initiated by chemical stimuli that were absent in this in vitro experiment.